Criminal Assets Bureau: Objectives

 The emergence of CAB signalled a more focused approach on targeting the financial proceeds of crime than previously existed.

 Overview

 The CAB collected €89 million in taxes in its first ten years of existence and it also engaged in initiatives to curtail international criminality.
-The CAB has a staff of 91, including members of Garda Síochána, Revenue Commissioners, (both customs and taxes officers), and civil servants from the Department of Social Protection and the Department of Justice.
+The CAB has a staff of 91, including members of Garda Síochána, Revenue Commissioners, (both customs and taxes officers), and civil servants from the Department of Social Protection and the Department of Justice, Home Affairs and Migration.
 Its annual budget for 2011 was €6.673 million, of which 86% is salary cost.
 This was reduced to €6.410 million in 2012, but has increased to 8.832m Euro in 2018.

 Budget

 The budget of the Bureau over the period 2008 to 2021 was as follows:

 Officers and staff

 Officers and staff of the CAB (with the exception of members of the Garda Síochána and the Bureau Legal Officer) are protected with statutory anonymity.
 This anonymity, whilst causing some concerns, has been recognised an important practical issue for all countries when faced with action against people who may be involved in violent crime and extortion and recognises that although police and customs officers are usually trained to deal with such threats and to expect them, revenue and social security officials do not reasonably expect to have to deal with such risks when they take a job.

 A number of people have been convicted for threatening CAB officers: